This post may contain affiliate links. Please read our disclosure policy.

 If you have any ingredients leftover from this recipe, check out our Leftover Ingredients Recipe Finder or you might like to consider using them in any of these single serving and small batch recipes:

-If you’ve tried this easy oatmeal chocolate chip cookie recipe or any recipe on One Dish Kitchen please let me know how you liked it by rating the recipe and telling me about it in the comment section below.
+If you’ve tried this small batch oatmeal chocolate chip cookie recipe or any recipe on One Dish Kitchen please let me know how you liked it by rating the recipe and telling me about it in the comment section below.

 If you take a picture please tag us on Instagram (@onedishkitchen) we’d love to see it!